-Veganuary this year was more popular than ever, and you might have been one of the thousands of people counting down the days until you could have your favourite sausage butty for breakfast again.
-Or, perhaps you gave up meat for good because you read another newspaper article claiming that too much bacon can give you cancer.
+Veganuary this year is set to be more popular than ever.
+If you're taking part, you might be one of the thousands of people counting down the days until you can have your favourite sausage butty for breakfast again.
+Or, perhaps you've given up meat for good because you read another newspaper article claiming that too much bacon can give you cancer.

 But is that the truth, or just a good headline?
 Why doesn’t there seem to be a simple yes or no answer when you look for one?
 We know that it can be tricky to navigate all the information that’s out there, that’s why we’ve asked our cancer experts to do the hard work for you and answer some of the questions you might have on the link between diet and cancer.

 Currently, there isn’t enough evidence to definitively say that a vegetarian or vegan diet reduces the risk of dying of cancer.
 But we have seen some evidence that cutting out meat might help prevent certain types of cancer from occurring in the first place.
 Studies have shown that eating a plant-based or pescatarian diet can help to reduce the risk of stomach, bowel and some blood cancers.

 Research into what we eat and how it affects our risk of cancer is always going to be difficult and any results need to be carefully interpreted.
 When establishing whether something causes cancer, researchers need to consider several other factors – from age to drinking and smoking habits.
 Even where a person lives can make a difference!